Bryan Carter

 Daniel, from Tucson, AZ, is a Master’s student studying Information Science with an emphasis in machine learning in the College of Science.
 He is involved in the CUES Nursing and Veterinarian Sciences Projects, and enjoys playing chess in his free time.

-TRISTAN ANAYA
+TRISTAN BRITT

 Information coming soon!